 - 2 tablespoons lemon juice

-- In a small bowl, cream the butter, sugar and vanilla until light and fluffy.
+- Cream the butter, sugar and vanilla until light and fluffy.
 Gradually add flour and mix well.
 On a lightly floured surface, roll out half of the dough to 1/8-in. thickness.
 Cut with a floured 2-in. round cookie cutter.
-Repeat with remaining dough, using a floured 2-in. doughnut cutter so the center is cut out of each cookie.
+Repeat with remaining dough, using a floured 2-in. cutter plus a smaller cutter so the center is cut out of each cookie.